 And raised high the esteem (in which) thou (art held)?

 So, verily, with every difficulty, there is relief:

-The way in which Boaz examines the believing refugee Ruth is an example on applying Surah Al-Mumtahanah (Surah 60 – She that is to be examined)
+The way Boaz examines the believing refugee Ruth exemplifies Surah Al-Mumtahanah (Surah 60 – She that is to be examined).

 Ruth & Boaz for today

-Their romance is also a picture of a mystical and spiritual love offered to you and me by God.
-The story of Ruth and Boaz deals with cross-cultural & forbidden love, immigration and the relationship between a powerful man and a vulnerable woman – applicable in today’s #MeToo era.
+Their romance is also a picture of a mystical and spiritual love offered to you and me by Allah.
+The story of Ruth deals with cross-cultural & forbidden love and immigration.
+It explores the relationship between a powerful man and a vulnerable woman.
+These clearly apply in today’s #MeToo era.
 It deals with ancient Jewish-Arab relationships.
 It becomes a blueprint for us on how to establish a healthy marriage.
 By any of these measures the love story of Ruth & Boaz is worth knowing.

-Their love is recorded in the Book of Ruth in the Bible/Kitab.
+The Book of Ruth in the Bible/Kitab records this love story.
 It is a short book – only 2400 words long – and is well worth reading (here).
-It is set about 1150 BCE, making this the oldest of all recorded love stories.
+The book of Ruth is set about 1150 BCE, making this the oldest of all recorded love stories.
 It has been made into several films.

 Hollywood movie depicting the Ruth Love story

 The Love Story of Ruth